polkadot-fellows/RFCs/text/0009-improved-net-light-client-requests.md

 ### Performance

 It is unclear to the author of the RFC what the performance implications are.
-Servers are supposed to have limits to the amount of resources they use to respond to requests, and as such the worst that can happen is that requests become a bit slower than they currently are.
+Servers are supposed to have limits to the amount of resources they use to respond to requests, and as such the worst that can happen is that light client requests become a bit slower than they currently are.

 ### Ergonomics